Next: , Previous: , Up: Prime [Contents][Index]

 Prime is a GNU software, part of the GnuDOS package.

 Prime is a file manager which works under the GNU/Linux console.
 It was influenced by other file managers (like the well known XTree Gold which was popular under MS-DOS).
 It provides a user friendly interface with menus, shortcuts, and key navigation.
-It is distributed as part of the GnuDOS package which was developed to help users coming from DOS-like environment feel ease when dealing with the GNU system.
+It is distributed as part of the GnuDOS package which was developed to help users coming from a DOS-like environment feel ease when dealing with the GNU system.

 Prime provides multi-level experience, the level of complexity can be adjusted by the user: you want to use DOS-keys with a few basic GNU ones? you want to go with the full power of the GNU system?
 All are options that are provided by the six levels of experience of Prime: